jxnasxng/finalProject2/README.md

 # Features

-*Search*: The app's main feature is the search bar, in which the user can search either an album or artist.
+- **Search**: The app's main feature is the search bar, in which the user can search either an album or artist.
 Up to 10 results show up.

-*Review*:
+- **Review**:

 # Obstacles

 I struggled with trying to find out how to properly use the Spotify API.
-In the future, I want to focus on making a more aesthetically pleasing
+Since I was focusing on making sure that my app was actually functional, I neglected the visual aspect of the app.
+In the future, I would want to focus more on creating a visually pleasing app.